Last updated: May 4, 2026

 - I live in a city: check both the county rule and the city rule for your parcel.

-- I am a veteran or disabled senior: also review the veteran and disability exemptions, which can be better than the standard senior exemption in some cases.
+- I am a veteran or disabled senior: also review veteran and disability exemptions, which can be better than the standard senior exemption in some cases.

 If your application gets denied